-A new law (AB5) on how to determine whether California workers are employees or independent contractors (ICs) went into effect on January 1, 2020.
-The law requires that a strict new ABC test be used to determine whether many California workers are employees or ICs for purposes of California employment laws, including those requiring minimum wage, overtime pay, unemployment insurance, workers’ compensation insurance, and paid family leave.
-Many more workers will have to be classified as employees under the ABC test than under prior law.
+California's law (AB5) on classifying workers as employees or independent contractors (ICs) went into effect on January 1, 2020.
+The law requires that a strict ABC test be used to determine whether many California workers are employees or ICs for purposes of California employment laws, including those requiring minimum wage, overtime pay, unemployment insurance, workers’ compensation insurance, and paid family leave.
+Many more workers must be classified as employees under the ABC test than under prior law.
 See Nolo’s article California Passes Historic Gig Worker Law.

-The law applies to all California workers, except for those in several job categories who were specifically exempted from the strict ABC test.
-However, workers in these exempt categories are not automatically ICs.
+Workers in these exempt categories are not automatically ICs.
 Instead, almost all such workers are required to pass muster as ICs under the Borello test, the test in effect before AB5 was enacted.
 Additional requirements are imposed for some types of workers as described below.
-But, it should be much easier for these workers to qualify as ICs than under the ABC test.
+But, it should be much easier for these workers to qualify as ICs than it would be under the ABC test.

 Workers Must Pass Borello Test